The Two Paths to Connect Freshservice to Google BigQuery

 Extract: What Data Can You Extract from the Freshservice API?

 To help clients power downstream analytics, Freshservice offers an application programming interface (API) for clients to extract data on business entities.
-Here are a few example entities you can extract from the API:

 You can visit the Freshservice API Documentation to explore the entire catalog of available API resources and the complete schema definition for each.